fake-car/ReactPdf/README.md

 ## Usage

-Install with yarn add inter-reactpdf or npm install inter-reactpdf
+Install with yarn add react-better-pdf or npm install react-better-pdf

     import React, { Component } from 'react' import ReactPdf from 'inter-reactpdf'